Christina's Husband and Kid Opening Presents

 • Even small tasks take three hours because your systems are scattered

 Solution: Redesign the structure.
 This isn't about boundaries — it's about creating systems that reduce cognitive load.
 Get help from someone who understands business design.
-Prioritize solutions.
-Get your mental calories back AND grow your business sustainably.
+Your mental calories can come back AND you can grow sustainably.

 You Might Have a Communication Problem If: